-The following tables set forth certain information regarding the beneficial ownership of our class A and class B common stock as of October 31, 2006 by:
+The following tables set forth certain information regarding the beneficial ownership of our class A and class B common stock as of July 31, 2006 by:

-- each person, or group of affiliated persons, who is known by us to beneficially own more than 5% of our class A common stock or our class B common stock; - · each of our stockholders selling shares in this offering; - · each of our directors; - · each of our named executive officers; and - all of our directors and named executive officers as a group.
+- each person, or group of affiliated persons, who is known by us to beneficially own more than 5% of our class A common stock or our class B common stock; - · each of our stockholders selling shares in this offering; - each of our directors; - · each of our named executive officers; and - all of our directors and named executive officers as a group.

-The percentages shown are based on 1,413,222 shares of class A common stock and 3,081,300 shares of class B common stock outstanding as of October 31, 2006, after giving effect to the conversion of all outstanding shares of convertible preferred stock into 378,000 shares of class A common stock, which will occur automatically upon the closing of this offering, but assuming no exercise of outstanding options, and shares of class A common stock outstanding after this offering, including the shares being offered for sale by us in this offering.
+The percentages shown are based on 1,412,222 shares of class A common stock and 3,081,300 shares of class B common stock outstanding as of July 31, 2006, after giving effect to the conversion of all outstanding shares of convertible preferred stock into 378,000 shares of class A common stock, which will occur automatically upon the closing of this offering, and the issuance in September 2006 of 211,765 shares of class A common stock in connection with our acquisition of Sucampo Europe and Sucampo Japan, but assuming no exercise of outstanding options, and shares of class A common stock outstanding after this offering, including the shares being offered for sale by us in this offering.
 Beneficial ownership is determined in accordance with the rules of the Securities and Exchange Commission, and includes voting and investment power with respect to shares.
-The number of shares beneficially owned by a person includes shares subject to options held by that person that are currently exercisable or exercisable within 60 days of October 31, 2006.
+The number of shares beneficially owned by a person includes shares subject to options held by that person that are currently exercisable or exercisable within 60 days of July 31, 2006.
 The shares issuable under those options are treated as if they were outstanding for computing the percentage ownership of the person holding those options but are not treated as if they were outstanding for the purpose of computing the percentage ownership of any other person.
 Unless otherwise indicated below, to our knowledge, the persons or entities in these tables have sole voting and investing power with respect to their shares of common stock, except to the extent authority is shared by spouses under applicable law.